Types of Hearing Loss

 Causes of Mixed Hearing Loss

 Anything that causes a conductive hearing loss or SNHL can lead to a mixed hearing loss.
-An example would be if you have a hearing loss because you work around loud noises and you have fluid in your middle ear.
+An example would be if you have loss because you work around loud noises and you have fluid in your middle ear.
 The two together might make your hearing worse than it would be with only one problem.

 Hearing Loss Facts